Common Bursa Surgeries

 Open Bursitis Surgery (Bursectomy)

 Traditional open surgery is used when there's a large amount of damage to the bursa tissue, bone fractures in the joint as a result from an acute injury, bone spurs or other injuries from degeneration (aging) of your joint and/or extensive damage to the surrounding soft tissue (tendons, ligaments, muscle).
 During this procedure one long incision(s) is made in the area of your injury.
 An open incision this large provides enough room for the surgeon to remove the bursa, shave down any bone spurs and repair any damaged tissue.
-Open surgery is only ever used for knee and shoulder bursitis.
+Open surgery is rarely used except in some cases of knee and shoulder bursitis.

 An open procedure is rarely used for elbow bursitis (only the most extreme cases).
 In some cases, an open procedure will also be used for larger, more involved hip bursitis removal.
 However if it's possible to do so, a surgeon will usually remove one or more of the bursae in the hip with arthroscopic surgery.